Bennitenni111/Nitro-Generator/README.md

 Command to run `python main.py`

 # Read Me
-**Use this at your own risk, because this is technically stealing nitro of peoples who bought them**
+**Use this at your own risk, because this is technically stealing nitro of peoples who bought them**!